![]() |

 First of all, let's look at the issues a dormant company may create as could just keep it there for the future.

 There are compliance matters that need to be kept up-to-date for any company, even a dormant one.
-Annual returns need filing and (dormant) accounts need filing, both of which take time and money when you're trying to focus your mind elsewhere.
+Confirmation Statements need filing and (dormant) accounts need filing, both of which take time and money when you’re trying to focus your mind elsewhere.

 Also, if you did decide that you wanted a company in the future, using the old one has the risk of bringing all the baggage and history of your last business to the new one.
 When you can incorporate a new company so quickly and easily, why bother keeping the old one around?